AlphaNrrrd/mailstation-tools-refined/README.md

 Original Repo created by jcs(https://github.com/jcs) ported to other OS's and improved by manamster(https://github.com/manamster)

-This is a collection of tools for working with Cidco Mailstation devices (primarily the DET1), either on Windows, MacOS, or Linux.
+This is a collection of tools for working with Cidco Mailstation devices (primarily the DET1), either on OpenBSD or Linux.

 It was mostly pieced together from the now-defunct [mailstation Yahoo Group](https://groups.yahoo.com/neo/groups/mailstation/info)